G-03

 Plain Language

-Employers are prohibited from retaliating against any worker — through discharge, demotion, suspension, or any form of discrimination — for exercising rights under this part, filing a complaint with the Labor Commissioner, alleging a violation, cooperating in investigations or prosecutions, or taking any action to invoke or assist enforcement.
-This is a broad anti-retaliation provision covering both the exercise of substantive rights (e.g., requesting data, challenging an ADS-assisted decision) and participation in enforcement proceedings.
+Employers are prohibited from retaliating — through discharge, demotion, suspension, or any other form of discrimination — against workers who exercise their rights under this part, including filing complaints with the Labor Commissioner, alleging violations, cooperating with investigations or prosecutions, or taking any action to invoke enforcement.
+This is a broad anti-retaliation provision covering the full spectrum of worker activity under the bill.
+Unlike the frontier model whistleblower framework in G-03, this does not require an anonymous reporting mechanism — it is a pure anti-retaliation prohibition applicable to any worker exercising statutory rights.

 An employer shall not discharge, threaten to discharge, demote, suspend, or in any manner discriminate or retaliate against any worker for using or attempting to use their rights under this part, filing a complaint with the Labor Commissioner, alleging a violation of this part, cooperating in an investigation or prosecution of an alleged violation of this part, or any action taken by the worker to invoke or assist in any manner the enforcement of this part, or for exercising or attempting to exercise any right protected under this part.